Security Data Works

 Delta, Iceberg, and what's actually open.

-In June 2024 Databricks paid $1B+ to acquire Tabular — the company founded by the creators of Apache Iceberg.
-The vendor that built and championed Delta Lake now owns the team behind Delta's open-source competitor.
-The practitioner reaction was loud (Ryan Blue's announcement post pulled 1,050 reactions, the highest engagement across the year's data engineering posts).
-The strategic read is more interesting than the noise.
+In June 2024 Databricks paid $1B+ to acquire Tabular, the company founded by the creators of Apache Iceberg, so the vendor that built and championed Delta Lake now owns the team behind Delta's open-source competitor.
+The practitioner reaction was loud (Ryan Blue's announcement post pulled 1,050 reactions, the highest engagement across the year's data engineering posts), but the strategic read underneath that noise is the part worth working through.

 The strategic read